CHAPEL STREET PRECINCT LEADS THE WAY WITH NEW SOCIAL DISTANCING PROTOCOLS

 Shop Safer in Outside Retail Precincts

-We’re lucky restrictions are easing!!
-BUT, you still gotta keep an over-sized tutu (1.5 metre) level of distance from your fellow street homies.
+Now that we’re out of lockdown, you still gotta keep an over-sized tutu (1.5 metre) level of distance from your fellow street homies when you leave the house.

 Consider yourself an unsung hero, keeping our community safe.
 Your mum will be proud.
 There’s more than one way of making social distancing fun!
 Have a look how we’re doing it…